 Avecto makes privilege management and application control software and has been issuing these evaluations since 2013.
 The figures are all taken from the security bulletins issued by Microsoft throughout the year.

-Avecto found a 54% increase in the number of critical Microsoft vulnerabilities since 2016; that figure was 60% if one took the whole five-period into account.
+Avecto found a 54% increase in the number of critical Microsoft vulnerabilities since 2016; that figure was 60% if one took the whole five-year period into account.

 The browsers made by Microsoft showed an increase in vulnerabilities since 2013, with Avecto registering a rise of 46%.